-The “Three’s Company” episode that started it all (not including the 2 unaired pilots which are included in the complete series DVD box set).
+The “Three’s Company” episode that started it all (not including the 2 rare, must-see unaired pilots included in the “Three’s Company” Complete Series DVD box set!).
 It sets the tone nicely for what would be eight fun-filled seasons.

 #5: “Jack, The Giant Killer”

 Isn’t it a bit convenient that Jack is made to be more “wimpy” in some episodes (such as this one), where as he touts his fighting skills in others?
 Nevertheless, a fair episode in a very short first season.

 #4: “It’s Only Money”